Xamerzaev/Xamerzaev/README.md

 • I have completed training courses at the international IT company Expovision.

-• I am interested in working in the IT field in the direction of Backend WEB development, in a company with the possibility of self-realization, self-improvement, career growth, with a decent salary.
+• I am interested in working in the field of machine learning, as well as information security, in a company with the possibility of self-realization, self-improvement, career growth, with a decent salary.

-### :hammer_and_wrench: Языки программирования и инструменты :
+### :hammer_and_wrench: Programming languages and tools :
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-plain-wordmark.svg"  title="CSS3" alt="CSS" width="40" height="40"/>&nbsp;
   <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg" title="HTML5" alt="HTML" width="40" height="40"/>&nbsp;